GiorgiChekurishvili/EventTicketAPI/README.md

 Feel free to contribute by opening pull requests or issues.
 Your contributions are welcome!

+## Security
+JWT authentication is used for securing the endpoints.
+Different user roles like Admin and Member are managed.
 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.